jzisheng/interview-questions/README.md

-# Interview Questions
+# Interview Questions 💻

 Here is a repo of coding questions that either I have not seen solutions for online, or my own implementation.
 These are all coded in Python.
 I'll be uploading videos.
 I'm following [this guide](https://docs.google.com/document/d/1wUCqhVHydWiDk6FJdFLSMpgigNrGcs4OFZg0Wa7JGEw/edit) which organized leetcode problems by their fundamentals.
 I'm hoping to be able to explain foundations first, and then with that the problems will become clear to solve!

-Categories of problems solved:
+Problems with video solutions are hyperlinked.

+---

+### Problems solved:

 * Array
   * 3 Sum